orourkedd/effects-as-data/README.md

 When using in Node: `require('effects-as-data')`
 When using in the browser (or in an old version of node): `require('effects-as-data/es5')`

+## Usage with React and Redux

+See [effects-as-data-redux](https://github.com/orourkedd/effects-as-data-redux) for how to use effects-as-data with React and Redux.

 ## Getting Started From Scratch